-This document provides you with information on what Linear Gauge types are exist in XtraGauges Suite and explains how you can use these gauges in your application.
+This topic explains which Linear Gauge types exist in the ASPxGaugeControl component and how to use these gauges in your application.

-For details on other gauge types, refer to the corresponding topics of the Gauge Types section.
+For details on other gauge types, refer to the corresponding topics in the following section: Gauge Types.

-Linear Gauge is a component that represents visual elements on a linear scale.
+A Linear Gauge is a component that displays elements on a linear scale.

-You can use this control in different applications for creating thermometers, indicators.
+You can use this control in different applications to create thermometers and other indicators.

-A full set of linear gauge shapes is available at design time in the gauge Preset Manager.
+A full set of linear gauge shapes is available at design time in a gauge’s Preset Manager.

-You can create a Linear Gauge control either at design time within Visual Studio or programmatically at runtime.
-The following examples demonstrate how it can be done:
+You can create a Linear Gauge control at design time within Visual Studio or programmatically at runtime.
+The following example demonstrates how to do this:

 Linear Gauge Elements

-This section describes linear gauge elements, as well as gives a brief overview of their properties.
+This section describes linear gauge elements and their properties.

 A Linear Gauge allows you to add numerous elements, each of which is intended to perform a specific task.

-The following image demonstrates a Linear Gauge containing a full set of elements.
+The following image demonstrates a Linear Gauge that contains a full set of elements:

-A Scale is the main element of a linear gauge, as the scale defines the axis, along which other elements (level bar, marker, background layer, etc) are arranged.
-A linear gauge can have one or more scales displaying tickmarks.
+A Scale is the main element of a linear gauge, as scales define the axis along which other elements (level bar, background layer, marker, and so forth) are arranged.
+A linear gauge can have one or more scales that display tickmarks and labels.

-A scale within linear gauges is represented by the LinearScaleComponent class.
-It provides the following main display options:
+A scale within a linear gauge is an instance of the LinearScaleComponent class, which contains the following display options:

-- LinearScale.Value - specifies the scale’s current value, indicated along the scale by a related value indicator or state (state image) indicator.
+- LinearScale.Value - specifies the scale’s current value indicated along the scale by a level bar, markers and state indicators;

-- LinearScale.StartPoint and LinearScale.EndPoint - specify the starting and ending point of the scale, in relative coordinates.
+- LinearScale.StartPoint and LinearScale.EndPoint - specify the start and end points of the scale in relative coordinates;

-- LinearScale.MajorTickmark and LinearScale.MinorTickmark - provide various options controlling the display of major and minor tickmarks.
+- LinearScale.MajorTickmark and LinearScale.MinorTickmark - provide access to various options that control the display of major and minor tickmarks.

-The Level Bar indicates the current value by filling a bar along the scale’s axis.
+A Level Bar indicates the current value based on the filled portion of the bar along the scale’s axis.
 Typically, there is only one level bar in a linear gauge, and it indicates the current value.
 The level bar must be associated with a particular scale.
-Once it has been associated with a scale, it automatically fills a bar along that scale, starting at the scale’s minimum value and extending to the scale’s current value.
+Once it has been associated with a scale, it automatically fills the bar along that scale from the scale’s minimum value to its current value.

-A level bar is represented by the LinearScaleLevelComponent class.
-It provides the following main display options:
+A level bar is an instance of the LinearScaleLevelComponent class, which contains the following display options:

 - LinearScaleLevel.ShapeType - allows you to choose the level bar’s painting style.

-A Background Layer represents the background of the gauge.
-It is represented by the LinearScaleBackgroundLayerComponent class.
-This visual element provides the following main options:
+A Background Layer is the background of a gauge.
+The background level is an instance of the LinearScaleBackgroundLayerComponent class, which contains the following options: